-Fig. 9: Poles and zeros of the measured impedance of a Cauer-derived toroid, based upon a 30-turn gapped toroid.
-In the left plot, the measured critical frequencies are normalized to the desired transmission-line locus; right, the frequencies are normalized to expectations from the synthesis model.
+Fig. 10.
+Poles and zeros of the measured impedance of a Cauer-derived toroid, based upon a 30-turn gapped toroid.
+In the left plot, the measured critical frequencies are normalized to the desired transmission-line locus.
+In the right plot, the frequencies are normalized to expectations from the synthesis model.
+Note that a redesign of the PCB-accommodating more precisely the Cauer-derived inductances and capacitances-would be expected to achieve $\pm 1\%$ frequency precision and accuracy.